mozilla-services/kent/README.rst

     RUN groupadd -r kent && useradd --no-log-init -r -g kent kent

-    # NOTE(willkg): This installs Kent from main tip.
-If you're using Kent for
-    # realzies, you probably don't want to do this because Kent could change and
-    # break all your stuff.
-Pick a specific commit or tag.
     RUN pip install -U 'pip>=8' && \
         pip install --no-cache-dir 'kent==<VERSION>'